ngscheurich/fresh-pots/README.md

 ## Install

 You should totally set up Fresh Pots for your organization!
+I intended for this to project to be totally decoupled from my place of employment, but time constraints.
+I’d be glad to accept any PRs that make the project more easily usable for any team.

-It requires the following to be installed:
+Fresh Pots requires the following to be installed:

 * Ruby 2.4.x
 * PostgreSQL 9.6.x